Spencerx/fennek/README.md

 ## Introduction to fennek
 Fennek aids in automatic reconnaissance, testing and preparation of images for SUSE Manager documentation.
-It may be customized and ported with a little footwork for use with any web based application.
+Fennek may be customized and ported with some footwork for use with any web based application.

-fennek can perform the following operations:
+fennek provides the following features:
-* Automatically follow URL's and capture entire pages or specific elements (div, ids, class, scripts)
+* Automatically follow URL's and capture entire pages or specific page elements (div, ids, class, scripts etc)
-* Fill forms and capture them for use as examples
+* Fill forms with data and capture them for use as documentation examples
 * Specify clipRect (crop sections of an element or page) with PhantomJS/CasperJS
-* Diff reference images after each run allowing for pass/fail checks (In Devel/research)
 * Automates tracking of broken links, bugs and unexpected UIX issues
+* Installation of server certificates
+* Provides Application based file structure
+* Provides export script for DAPS/Docbook image processing
+* (In Devel)Run tests from a User perspective (Click buttons, follow links, and return results)
+* (In Devel/Research)Diff reference images after each run allowing for pass/fail checks

 ## Overview
 * Install server certificates with: ```./fennek-certificates.sh```